V4 driver manifest

 If this directive is omitted, then Queue is the default value.
 Valid options for this directive are as follows:

 Queue: This is the default configuration, and it matches the Windows 8 behavior.
-Manufacturer: All queues which use the same Manufacturer string in the INF use the same user property bag.
+Manufacturer: All queues that use the same Manufacturer string in the INF use the same user property bag.

 Manufacturer